 To counter the trends of increasing economic segregation, social isolation and distrust, a collaboration of national foundations and local civic leaders are reimagining civic assets as a solution.

 Creating revitalized and connected public spaces means reimagining not just the places themselves, but how communities design, manage and operate these shared assets.
 Central to our approach is the belief that by managing our shared public spaces as a portfolio of assets, we can create positive social outcomes.
-To guide everyone working on an improved civic commons, we have developed a set of nine core principles critical to getting the most out of our civic assets.
+To guide everyone working on an improved civic commons, we have developed a set of nine core principles critical to getting the most out of our civic assets and created a report sharing powerful impacts of this model in five cities.

 We believe in the power of the civic commons to deliver social, economic and environmental benefits.
 These four outcomes guide this new approach to public space: